 There are many different ways to remove a fence post.
-Some of the methods are harder than others, but you’ve got options.
-It all comes down to what supplies and tools you have available and the amount of work you’re willing to put into removing the post.
+Some of the methods are more back breaking than others, but you’ve got options.
+It all comes down to your available supplies and tools and how much work you’re willing to put into removing the post.

 What you need:

-- Tie a strong rope around a fence post and tie it around the tractor’s loader.
+1. Tie a strong rope around wood and tie it around the tractor’s loader.

-Keep in mind, pulling out the fence with just an ordinary car could be detrimental depending on how old and built the car is, so we do not recommend using your vehicle for lifting fence posts.
+Remember, pulling out the fence with just an ordinary car could be a bad idea, depending on how old and built the car is, so we don’t recommend using your vehicle for lifting fence posts.

 Remove a Fence Post with a Hi-Lift Jack